 Hagans graduated with a degree in anthropology from UVa in 2005 and is currently finishing a graduate degree in professional studies.

-Hagans resides in Charlottesville with his wife, the former Lauren Swierczek, a former Cavalier women's basketball player.
-The couple has one son Christopher, Dex.
+Hagans resides in Charlottesville with his wife, the former Lauren Swierczek, a former Cavalier women’s basketball player.
+The couple has two sons, Christopher Dex and Jackson Watford.